spidernet-io/spiderpool/docs/usage/performance.md

 - Create only one Deployment with 1000 replicas.
 - Create 100 Deployments with 10 replicas per Deployment.

-Next, we will use the following command to delete these 1000 Pods at once, and record the time it took for all Pods to become `Running` again:
+Then, we will use the following command to delete these 1000 Pods at once, and record the time it took for all Pods to become `Running`:

 ```bash
 kubectl get pod | grep "prefix" | awk '{print $1}' | xargs kubectl delete pod
 ```

+Next, power down all nodes and then power up, simulate fault recovery, and record the time it took for all Pods to become `Running` again.

 Finally, we delete all Deployments and record the time taken for all Pods to completely disappear.